shan-emacs/emacs-packages-mirrors/melpa/org-board-readme.txt

  manual for details on the possible values of this string).
 For an example use of `org-board-after-archive-functions', see the "Example usage" section below.

+ `org-board-make-relative' (default nil) makes the stored link in mode to be relative to the org file holding it.

 * Known limitations